Leinado02/My-To-Do-List/README.md

-To-do List
+**To-do List**

+**Overview**
-Overview A simple and user-friendly task management application to help individuals and corporations stay organized and productive.
+A simple and user-friendly task management application to help individuals and corporations stay organized and productive.

-Features
+**Features**

-Create and manage your to-do lists
+- Create and manage your to-do lists
-Add, edit and delete tasks
+- Add, edit and delete tasks
-Show All, Pending and Completed tasks
+- Show All, Pending and Completed tasks
-A clear all tasks button
+- A clear all tasks button
+- fully responsive across all devices
-Local storage for offline access
+- Local storage for offline access
-Usage
+- side scroll bar

+ **Usage**

-create a new task by typing in the input field and click the add button or press the enter key edit tasks by clicking the three dot on the right hand side two options would display click the edit option delete tasks by clicking the three dot on the right hand side two options would display click the delete option use the clear all button to clear all existing, pending & completed tasks.
+- create a new task by typing in the input field and click the add button or press the enter key
+- edit tasks by clicking the three dot on the right hand side two options would display click the edit option
+- delete tasks by clicking the three dot on the right hand side two options would display click the delete option
-Technologies Used
+- use the clear all button to clear all existing, pending & completed tasks.

+**Technologies Used**

-front-end : HTML, CSS & javaScript
+- front-end : HTML, CSS & javaScript
-Contribution pull requests and issues welcome.
+- Contribution pull requests and issues welcome.

+**Author**
-Author Ola Daniel
+Ola Daniel

+**Acknowledgments**
-Acknowledgments .
-Inspired by Techyjaunt, Mr George & Mr Emmanuel .
-Icon credits: Font Awesome
+.
+Inspired by Techyjaunt, Mr George & Mr Emmanuel.
+.
+Icon credits: Font Awesome.